AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/single-sign-on/configure-workfront-ldap.md

 # Configure Adobe Workfront with LDAP

 <!--
-<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">**DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
-IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. **</p>
+**DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
+IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS.**
 -->

 {{important-admin-console-onboard}}